yu-lily/programming-notes/README.md

 ## Lily's Programming Notes
 A repository of notes, papers, and resources on programming better.
-Mainly for my personal use, but hopefully helpful to other people as well.
+Mainly for my personal use (so expect a somewhat casual tone to the notes), but hopefully helpful to other people as well.

 ## Resources